open-data-fabric/open-data-fabric/src/open-data-fabric.md

 #### Dataset Validation
 The [Derivative Dataset](#derivative-dataset) validation confirms that the event data is in fact produced by applying all the transformations stored in the [Metadata](#metadata-chain) to the inputs and was not maliciously altered.

-The process of validation is almost identical to the [Derivative Transformation](#derivative-transformations) except instead of the `Commit` phase the [Coordinator](#coordinator) compares the output data hash of the local transform to the hash stored in the [Metadata](#metadata-chain).
+The process of validation is almost identical to the [Derivative Transformation](#derivative-transformations) except instead of the `Commit` phase the [Coordinator](#coordinator) compares the hashes of the data produced by local transform to the hashes stored in the [Metadata](#metadata-chain).

+Due to non-determinism of Parquet format the physical hash may not match the one in metadata so a fallback to logical hash is required to verify that the resulting records are logically the same.

 ### Engine Deprecation
 Pinning the exact [Engine](#engine) version used by every transformation guarantees the reproducibility and verifiability of the results (see [Components of Trust](#components-of-trust)).
 In the long run, however, this creates a problem where in order to [validate a dataset](#dataset-validation) the [Coordinator](#coordinator) will have to use a very large number of different versions of an [Engine](#engine) that might've accumulated over the years.
 This slows down the validation procedure and can result in a significant disk space required for storing these images.